Ankitsrivastav412/VirtualBusinessCard/README.md

 In this Project  we have to Make Model i.e (BusinessCardModel) in which we define Our Schema.

-Afterthat In controller we write the Logics & for Validation we create another folder and important in Controller. and then we write our Api in route file.
+Afterthat In controller we write the Logics & for Validation we create another folder and import in Controller. and then we write our Api in route file.
 After that we test our Api's which we have Built.